11 Best Wireless Hacking Hardware Tools

 It has an operating frequency of 2.4 GHz.
 You can plug this tool into a computer using the USB and use it with various wireless monitoring tools like Kismet.

 Compared to other Bluetooth monitoring tools that may cost you more than $1000, this tool is very cheap.
-The best part of Ubertooth One is both the software and hardware of this device is open-source, therefore you can even build one yourself.
+The best part of Ubertooth One is both the software and hardware of this device are open-source, therefore you can even build one yourself.

 4. HiLetgo Zigbee CC2531 Sniffer